Ixcatl/fables_novasophonia/docs/core/equipment.rst

          - Common
          - Back
          - Light
-         - 75☼
+         - 80☼
          - A backpack can hold 3 items independent of the Belt, negating 1 effective Bulk from each.
 Up to 3 Light items may be carried in one item's space instead.
 These slots do not count as Belt slots and incur drawing/stowing penalties for contained items.
+Other varieties of personal storage exist, such as the *knapsack*, which only carries 2 items but costs 40☼, or the *rucksack*, which carries 2 items and gives +2 Belt slots, but is 120☼ and weighs 1 Bulk.
+       * - Hauling Frame
+         - Uncommon
+         - Back\*
+         - 1
+         - 100☼
+         - A hauling frame can be worn under any variety of backpack.
+With its many straps and supports, the frame provides +2 Belt slots.
        * - Saddle
          - Common
          - Back
          - Light
          - 30☼
          - Typically found on tamed beasts and mounts, a saddled creature can treat one carried character as 2 Bulk less.
-       * - Lumeya's Boon
+       * - Lumeya's Scales
          - Legendary
-         - Any
+         - \-
          - Light
          - Priceless
+         - *"Said to be one of countless scales shed from Lumeya's wings.
+In Lumen culture, these are considered protective charms given to those on long journeys away from home."*
-         - A character in possession of this heirloom may spend 1 Anima during their turn to momentarily sprout spectral wings, acting as though they possessed Flight until the end of their turn.
+A character in possession of this heirloom may spend 1 Anima during their turn to momentarily sprout spectral wings, acting as though they possessed Flight until the end of their turn.
 Creatures that already possess Lesser Flight or Flight instead have the Stamina costs of using these traits reduced by 1.

 ------------------------------------------------------------------------------------------------------------------------------